 This recipe came about in a funny way.
-I was craving biscuits so I set out the ingredients for my heavenly buttermilk biscuits.
-Then suddenly I realized I didn’t have any lemon juice or vinegar to make buttermilk.
+I was craving my buttermilk biscuits and realized I didn’t have any lemon juice or vinegar to make buttermilk.
 Well that left me in somewhat of a dilemma.
 When I crave something, I want it NOW!

 What makes them so light and airy?

 I add some cornstarch to the flour which makes them tender and light.
 With the added teaspoon of baking powder, these go through the roof.
 A little sugar is added for a touch of sweetness.
 It also causes the outside to brown a bit.

 Dicing the butter gives you a head start when combining it with the dry ingredients.

 This is not a dough you want to mess around with…

 When adding the milk, I mix with a fork while pressing down to combine the wet and dry.
 I then use my hands to bring it together by grabbing the dough and flipping it over and pressing down so the dry bits on the bottom of the bowl adhere to the dough.
 Do not over mix the dough!

 When turning out the dough it will be shaggy.
 Don’t worry.
 Just gather it together and press down.
 Using a knife or dough scraper, cut the dough into 4 pieces and stack them on top of each other.
 Press down until you have about 1 1/2″ in height.
 Repeat if the dough is still shaggy.
 Shape the dough into a small rectangle.